kismetwireless/kismet-docs/readme/026-packaging.md

 ### Default prefix

 The Kismet configure defaults to `/usr/local/`; typically a distribution package would target `/usr` as the prefix.
+This can be adjusted as per LSB and distribution guidelines.

+### Data files

+Kismet installs data and lookup files to `${prefix}/share/kismet/`; these include `kismet_manuf.txt.gz` and `kismet_adsb_icao.txt.gz` and in the future will include similar files for Bluetooth service resolution.

+The manuf file should, if possible, always be installed - this is the lookup database for manufacturer assignments based on MAC address.
+For *extremely* size constrained distributions this file could be omitted (preferably moved to its own package so that a user can choose to install it), however the user experience will be degraded.

+The ICAO file is particularly large (6+ MB, gzipped).
+This file is used to resolve the FAA ICAO registration for ADSB.
+In the main Kismet packages, this is installed as a by-default included, but independent, package.
+For any platform where storage is a concern, this file can be split into an independent package.
+The user experience will only be impacted if the user is using a SDR to capture ADSB airplane data.

 ### Config files